ubirch/ubirch-client-go/README.md

     UBIRCH_TLS=true
     ```

-By default, docker client will look for the `key.pem` and `cert.pem` files in the working directory
+By default, client will look for the `key.pem` and `cert.pem` files in the working directory
 (same location as the config file), but you can define a different location (relative to the working
 directory) and/or filename by adding them to your configuration file like this:
 ```